HKU-BAL/Governome/README.md

 go run main.go -GenKey
 ```

 If necessary, you can modify the `-BlockSize` parameter to select a larger block setting.
-Considering the memory limitations of the user, the `BlockSize` for the stream cipher key is set to 1 by default.
+Considering the memory limitations of the user, the `-BlockSize` for the stream cipher key is set to `1` by default.
 Additionally, you can modify the `Seg_num` in `./auxiliary/params.go` to set a different number of segments.

 ## Quick Start